|Program||Bachelor of Science in Food, Nutrition, and Health|

 How have your extracurricular experiences prepared you for life after graduation?

 Being a part of the LFS Undergraduate Society (LFS|US) has transformed my interpersonal and communication skills, two important aspects of virtually any career.
 The versatility of the skills that I’ve gained from this experience has already opened more doors to internship and work opportunities, and it motivates me to invest further into my career development.

-Participating in the LFS Tri-Mentoring program for the past two years has helped me gain a lot more confidence being an undergraduate student trying to navigate what to do after my time in LFS.
+Participating in the LFS Mentorship Program for the past two years has helped me gain a lot more confidence being an undergraduate student trying to navigate what to do after my time in LFS.
 I've gone from being a nervous junior mentee that didn’t know what an accomplishment statement was, to being a senior mentee now with a better vision of my strengths and an elevator pitch ready at all times.
 I feel more confident networking with mentors and professionals in my field, and sharing with people why I am passionate about the career I want to be in!

 What advice would you give a student who is about to embark on their own UBC journey?

 University is more than lectures, projects, and papers.
 Have fun exploring it all!
 I experimented with food photography for the first time in university, joined a foodie magazine chapter at UBC, and went to a coffee tasting event as a media correspondent!

 Sign up for events like Storm the Wall, Faculty Cup and Day of the Longboat – don’t be afraid to try new things!
 Participating in events like these, along with Jump Start and Imagine Day, will prepare you for new experiences and make your time in LFS unforgettable.